cfug/flutter.cn/src/content/cookbook/effects/download-button.md

 ---
-# title: Create a download button
+title: Create a download button
-title: 创建一个带进度条的下载按钮
 description: How to implement a download button.
 js:
   - defer: true